 A lot of young people, 18- to 24-year olds, think it’s normal to be sad when you get older.

-It’s thought the anti-aging industry is partially to blame.
+It’s thought the anti-aging industry (AKA anti-wrinkle creams and the like) is partially to blame.
 The industry promotes the fear of aging and that looking old is terrible.

 Your Attitude Affects Your Health as You Age